 Myth 2: Only older people experience hearing loss.

 Although age is a factor in hearing loss, it is not the only one.
 We can experience hearing loss at all stages of our lives and for many different reasons.
 The volume of our TV or music can cause hearing loss, our work environment can also play a part and some hearing loss can even be unexplained.
 At all stages of our lives, it is important to take care of our hearing and as we get older, we should regularly get our ears tested.

 Myth 3: Hearing aids only make things louder, not clearer.

-Expert audiologists like the ones who work for Wholesale Hearing are specially trained in each hearing aid and understand extremely well the difference between volume and clarity.
+The expert audiologists at Wholesale Hearing are specially trained in each hearing aid and understand extremely well the difference between volume and clarity.
 Clarity is king when it comes to hearing aids.
 No matter how loud something is if it is not clear…it’s not worth it.